 4. Aim to reduce any debt

 Debt is more common than you might think.
 Our research shows that it’s one of the biggest money-saving roadblocks.

 Start by listing all your debts so you know how much you owe.
 By prioritising your debt and having a plan about which debt you want to pay off first – a good idea may be to start with the most expensive debts, based on interest rates and fees - you may improve your capacity to save in the long term.

 5. Consider an online savings account

 Online savings accounts generally provide higher interest rates than everyday bank accounts.
-Additionally, with mobile and internet banking, it's easy to manage your accounts on the go so you can transfer funds easily between your accounts.
+Additionally, with the Suncorp App and internet banking, it's easy to manage your accounts on the go so you can transfer funds easily between your accounts.

 To help manage your savings, take a look at Suncorp's Everyday Options account.
 It offers the convenience of a traditional everyday account (card access) with up to 9 linked online savings sub accounts.

 6. Try bucketing your money

 Bucketing your money involves splitting your income into sections, or 'buckets'.
 You can open multiple accounts for different purposes—perhaps one for a travel fund, and another for your grocery budget.